jbianchi81/pydrodelta/doc/procedures.grp.md

 **Returns**:

   --------
-  tuple[list,list] : where first element is the pulses Unit hydrograph and the second is the accumulated unit hydrograph
+  Tuple[list,list] : where first element is the pulses Unit hydrograph and the second is the accumulated unit hydrograph

 <a id="pydrodelta.procedures.grp.GRPProcedureFunction.run"></a>